RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 1. TD3 achieved 10 to 15 times higher returns than enhanced REINFORCE.
 2. TD3 converged to stable walking within 200,000 timesteps, across various MuJoCo environments, including Walker2D, HalfCheetah and Inverted Pendulum, while REINFORCE failed to achieve locomotion; demonstrating minimal upward trend in returns after extended training.
-3. TD3 exhibited lower variance and more consistent performance across trials.
+3. TD3 exhibited stable variance and more consistent performance across trials.
 4. Only TD3 produced policies suitable for deployment.
 5. Decision transformers showed 50 times faster convergence, with higher potential returns over longer trajectories, than TD3.

 TD3 exhibited significantly more consistent performance across multiple trials, indicating a robust and reliable learning process.
 For example, in the Walker2D-v4 environment, TD3 achieved mean returns of ~2800 with a standard deviation of ~600, while REINFORCE managed only ~300 mean returns with a standard deviation of ~100.

-While demonstrating behavioral scores comparable to TD3, Decision Transformers demonstrated 50 times faster convergence rate, achieving stable solutions in as few as 20,000 timesteps compared to TD3's 1,000,000 timesteps.
+While demonstrating behavioral scores comparable to TD3, Decision Transformers demonstrated 50 times faster convergence rate, achieving strong solutions in as few as 20,000 timesteps compared to TD3's 1,000,000 timesteps.
 Decision Transformers proved to be robust in scenarios requiring long-term credit assignment and in sparse or delayed reward settings, tasks where traditional TD-learning algorithms often struggle (Chen et al. 2021).
 Long term credit assignment refers to how credit for a result should be distributed amongst the sequence of actions and states that led to a given result.
-This problem is characterised in delayed reward settings (indicative of TD3), where an agent receives a reward further into the future.
-Bootstrapping (updating estimates with other estimates) and discounting future rewards, prioritising short-term rewards over long term gains (Chen et al. 2021, p.3).
+This problem is characterised in delayed reward settings (indicative of TD3), where an agent receives a reward after multiple successive estimations.
+Bootstrapping (updating estimates with other estimates) and discounting future rewards, prioritises short-term rewards over long term gains (Chen et al. 2021, p.3).
 By using sequence modelling, Decision Transformers don't bootstrap for long-term credit assignment.
 Instead, directly assigning credit using self-attention, linking past events to future outcomes (Chen et al. 2021).

 ### 6.2 Contributions to Knowledge